emuro/gene_length/README.md

 # gene_length
-## The emergence of eukaryotes signaled by a critical protein-to-gene length ratio
+## The emergence of eukaryotes as an evolutionary algorithmic phase transition

 This repository contains the data and programs needed to reproduce the results reported in our article: how to obtain the annotations from public repositories, main tables and programs to reproduce the results.